RobertoNeglia/MultigridSolver/Notes.md

 ## Some Notes ##
 - Overall good progamming with templates and polymorphism.
 You have created your own matrix and vector classes.
 OK, since it is an exercise for learning to program, but in general better use well established linear algebra libraries
+- Code compiles and runs smoothly, you provide interesting examples in the readme
 - Some comments in the code help readability.... here there are a few, but very little to describe the function and function arguments.

 - You have used templates in other parts of the code.
 Why not make the class for multigrid a template with template argument the smoother?
 So using different smoothers